Riboflavins

 JECFA: Group ADI of “not specified” for riboflavin, riboflavin-5′-phosphate, riboflavin from B. subtilis, and riboflavin from A. gossypii, expressed as riboflavin.
 (92nd meeting, 2021).

 USA: Riboflavin is exempt from certification and may be safely used for the coloring of foods generally, in amounts consistent with GMP (21 CFR 73.450).
+Riboflavin was permanently listed in 1967, and amended in 1984.

 EU: No ADI allocated (2013).
 Currently, riboflavins are authorized food additives in the EU at quantum satis in all foodstuffs except for concentrations up to 100 mg/L in aromatized wines and aromatized wine-based drinks (Americano, bitter soda).